appleboy/drone-ssh/README.md

 ## Usage

-Execute from the working directory:
+Run from your working directory:

 ```sh
 docker run --rm \